kryzhh/Gasoline/docs/ARCHITECTURE.md

 * Network communication (TCP server and client handling)
 * Packet serialization and parsing (JSON-based)
 * Device management and registry
-* Packet routing
+* Packet routing with handler classes
+* Packet monitoring and logging
 * Logging utilities
 Gasoline Core is designed to be completely platform independent and must not depend on operating system specific APIs.
 All platform functionality is handled through the Platform Integration Layer.

 ### Core Modules
-- **Networking**: Server listens on port 42666, handles incoming connections with multithreaded client handlers.
+- **Networking**: Server listens on port 42666, handles incoming connections with multithreaded client handlers, sends packets with framing.
-- **Protocol**: Packet parsing from JSON strings, basic routing system.
+- **Protocol**: Packet parsing from JSON strings, routing system with dedicated handlers for each packet type.
 - **Device**: Registry for managing connected devices with thread-safe operations.
-- **Utils**: Logging functions for info and error messages.
+- **Utils**: Logging functions for info/error messages, packet monitoring for RX/TX logging.

 ---

-## Platform Integration Layer (Planned)
+## Platform Integration Layer
 The platform layer connects the Gasoline Core with operating system features.
 Separate adapters are implemented for each supported platform.

-### Linux Integration (Planned)
+### Linux Integration
-The Linux adapter will provide:
+The Linux adapter provides:
-* Desktop notifications via `libnotify`
-* File system integration
-* File transfer UI
-* Interaction with desktop environments
+* Device discovery using mDNS (Avahi)
+* Service advertisement on local network
+* Automatic device detection

 ### Windows Integration (Planned)
 The Windows adapter will provide:
+* Device discovery (TBD)
-* Toast notifications
+* Service advertisement
-* File system integration
 * Windows-specific system hooks

 ---